 If you are drawn to worshiping with our community and have a desire to be a part of our faith community, you are welcome to register with us.
-However, if you do not live in this parish (the downtown neighborhood, Tampa Heights, Seminole Heights, Wellswood, Riverside Heights, parts of South Howard, Hyde Park, and the surrounding areas), we ask that you be registered at Sacred Heart for three months before contacting us about a desired baptism date. (parish registration)
+However, if you do not live in this parish (the downtown neighborhood, Tampa Heights, Seminole Heights, Wellswood, Riverside Heights, parts of South Howard, Hyde Park, and the surrounding areas), we ask that you be registered and active at Sacred Heart for three months before contacting us about a desired Baptismal date.
+Register With Us

-We ask that all parents register prior to attending the class by calling the parish office at 229-1595.
-Recently, we find that our classes are filled to capacity, so please consider registering at least two months in advance.
+We ask that all parents register prior to attending the class by calling the Parish Office at 813-229-1595.
+Our classes tend to be filled to capacity, so please consider registering at least two months in advance.

-For all parents and godparents who are preparing for the celebration of your child’s Baptism, prior to the baptismal prep class we’d ask you to please read and reflect on this on-line article, The Sacrament of Baptism: Celebrating the Embrace of God.
+For all parents and godparents who are preparing for the celebration of your child’s Baptism, prior to the Baptismal preparation class, we would ask you to please read and reflect on this article, Baptism: Celebrating the Embrace of God.

-Because this important sacrament is an outward celebration of God grace where we enter into a new relationship with Jesus Christ and the Body of Christ, the Church, it serves as a wonderful opportunity to reflect on the significance of our own Baptism and the difference it has made within our own lives.
-If, after reading and reflecting on the article you are unable to articulate anything of substance, you might consider what hopes you have for the newly baptized child, and what special role you might play as they begin their Christian journey of faith.
+Because this important sacrament is an outward celebration of God’s grace where we enter into a new relationship with Jesus Christ and the Body of Christ, the Church, it serves as a wonderful opportunity to reflect on the significance of our own Baptism and the difference it has made within our own lives.
+If, after reading and reflecting on the article, you are unable to articulate anything of substance, you might consider what hopes you have for the newly Baptized child, and what special role you might play as they begin their Christian journey of faith.
 Please stay mindful that the class is not only a brief presentation about the sacrament of Baptism but also a group discussion of parents and godparents.
-Your own personal experiences, thoughts, concerns and hopes for your newly baptized child can be of benefit to all as we prepare to welcome them into the community of the church.
+Your own personal experiences, thoughts, concerns, and hopes for your newly Baptized child can be of benefit to all as we prepare to welcome them into the community of the church.

-It means that not only do you hold true all that the Church teaches and proclaims, but that you are active in worship and liturgical celebrations of the Church.
-Oftentimes the baptism of the child can be the tipping point to move a parent to a greater commitment to the practice of the faith.
+It means that not only do you hold true all that the Catholic Church teaches and proclaims, but that you are active in worship and liturgical celebrations of the Church.
+Oftentimes, the Baptism of the child can be the tipping point to move a parent to a greater commitment to the practice of the faith.

 I am Catholic, but my spouse is not.
 May our child be baptized in the Catholic Church?

-Whether you select very close friends or family members as godparents for your child is a very personal decision.
+Whether you select very close friends or family members as godparents for your child, it is a very personal decision.
 However, the Church does ask that certain requirements be met.

 What are the requirements to be a godparent?

-In order to be a Catholic godparents, a person must be
+In order to be a Catholic godparent, a person must be:

 We ask for a letter from their parish stating that they are members of that parish and eligible to be a godparent.